lsst-sqre/nublado1/README.md

   their IDs.

-* Git will be preconfigured with a token that allows authenticated HTTPS pushes, and with the user's name and primary email.
+* Git will be preconfigured with a token that allows authenticated HTTPS pushes, and with the user's name and primary email, assuming that the GitHub authenticator is in use.

-* The CILogon authenticator will eventually have similar features, but those have not yet been fully developed.

 ## Using the Service